Published

 What I learned building a Gatsby plugin to source my collection of board games through BoardGameGeek's API.

-On this site there's a page where you can see my collection of board games.
-The data comes
+On this site there's a page where you can see my

-from my BoardGameGeek profile using
+my BoardGameGeek profile

 gatsby-source-bgg